 The Corner Hotel Alexandra

-(formerly The Commercial Hotel Alexandra prior to 2016 - check out the link under Latest News at the foot of this webpage for background)
+(formerly The Commercial Hotel Alexandra prior to 2016 - check out the link under News at the foot of this webpage for background)

 Good Food.
 Good Service.
 Great Community.

 The historic Corner Hotel Alexandra is a family hotel on the main corner of Alexandra township.

-Today, The Cornerl Hotel Alexandra retains its welcoming, country-pub feel.
+Today, the renovated Corner Hotel Alexandra retains its welcoming, country-pub feel.
 Stop in for a drink and a chat, relax over dinner with friends and family, pick up some local wine or spend the night in a clean and relaxed country hotel.

 Alexandra is rich in history.
 The district started as a pastoral area when Victoria was established and then gold was discovered in Alexandra in 1866.
 Within months the township of Alexandra sprang up where previously there had just been a red gate between pastoral properties (Alexandra was originally known as Redgate or The Red Gate Diggings).